 Recipe origins

-This pasta dough recipe is one that I grew up with.
-My grandmother and mom would make these gavadeel at least once a month, where it would be combined with ricotta and tomato sauce.
 I guess that is why I still enjoy making and eating this pasta.
-It brings me right back to my childhood, where it was “normal” to make your own pasta and to get the kids involved in the process.
+It brings me back to my childhood when it was “normal” to make homemade pasta and to get the kids involved in the process.

 If this is your first time visiting, welcome!
 I would love to offer you my FREE weekly e-mail newsletter delivered straight to your inbox.
 When you subscribe, you will also receive a FREE DOWNLOAD that summarizes my top 10 tips on How to Cook Pasta.
 You can unsubscribe any time you want.